 Brenda Waugh is an attorney with over thirty years of experience, licensed to practice law in Virginia, West Virginia and the District of Columbia.
 She is excited to bring that experience to work on your case.
-A native of Princeton, West Virginia, she graduated with honors from the University of Virginia in 1982.
+She graduated with honors from the University of Virginia in 1982.
 She graduated from West Virginia University Law School in 1987 and in 2009 earned a Masters Degree in Conflict Resolution from Eastern Mennonite University.
 She is licensed to practice in Virginia, West Virginia and the District of Columbia.

 As a young lawyer, Ms. Waugh worked with the Legal Aid Society of Charleston, as an advocate for victims of family violence and for consumers.
 She then accepted a position with the West Virginia Supreme Court of Appeals where she served as the clerk to the committee which developed the first set of procedural rules for Family Courts.
 Following completion of that project, Ms. Waugh spent several years working as counsel to the West Virginia Legislature with the Senate Judiciary Committee.
 In that position, she drafted bills and legislation at the direction of Chairman William R. Wooton during the legislative session.

 Recognizing that abused children in the region needed a strong advocate, Brenda Waugh accepted a position as an Assistant Prosecuting Attorney in Kanawha County.
 During that period she worked with the West Virginia State Bar and served as the first chairperson of the West Virginia State Bar Commission on Children and the Law.
 She was also appointed by the West Virginia Supreme Court to serve on the Supreme Court Oversight Committee and the Juvenile Justice Committee.